SambhavS/Phonecode/README.md

 # Phonecode

-An attempt at the problem descibed in: http://norvig.com/java-lisp.html It took me 1 hour and 6 minutes and my solution is 61 lines of code, excluding whitespace and comments.
+My solution to the problem descibed in: http://norvig.com/java-lisp.html I spent an hour and 6 minutes to code it and my solution is 61 lines of code (excluding whitespace and comments)